openshift/enhancements/enhancements/oc/cli-manager.md

 is executed after being installed.
 The binary will always be prefixed with `kubectl-`, so for example, `odo` would be `kubectl-odo`.
 This is how `kubectl` plugins work.
 You can either execute it with that name, or through `kubectl` or `oc` as though it were a
 `kubectl` plugin.
 For example: `kubectl odo` or `oc odo`.
+Most modern shells include an alias feature that could be used to mitigate this, either as a future enhancement or documentation example.

 One major drawback is that Windows users will require administrative access to their machines to install plugins.
 See [this issue](https://github.com/kubernetes-sigs/krew/issues/378) for more information.